kimono-koans/httm/README.md

 ➜ httm -r /var/log/samba/log.smbd
 ```

-`httm` also seeks to be a good Unix citizen, which means -- you *should* use the other Unix utilities to organize your queries how you like them.  `find` and `awk` are especially useful here:
+`httm` is also a good Unix citizen, which means -- you *should* use the other Unix utilities to organize your queries how you like them.  `find` and `awk` are especially useful here:

 ```bash
 # search for the text "pattern" among snapshots of httm manpage